particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 ### SPI

 - On the E404X, there are only two SPI ports `SPI` (A pins) and `SPI1` (C pins)
-- E Series `SPI1` on the D pins does not exist on the E404X.
+- E-Series `SPI1` on the D pins does not exist on the E404X.
-- E Series `SPI2` on the C pins is `SPI1` on the E404X
+- E-Series `SPI2` on the C pins is `SPI1` on the E404X

-The following are all SPI-related pins on the E Series and E404X:
+The following are all SPI-related pins on the E-Series and E404X:

 {{!-- BEGIN do not edit content below, it is automatically generated 9327b9b9-21fd-46fd-a406-8c249ade9688 --}}